Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 - 6.The Legal Test for an Interlocutory Injunction

-- 7.The Undertaking as to Damages (UCPR r264)
+- 7.The Undertaking as to Damages

-- 8.Practical Guide: How to Apply for an Urgent Injunction in Queensland
+- 8.Practical Guide: How to Apply for an Urgent Injunction

 - 9.Common Scenarios Where Businesses Need Urgent Injunctions

-- 11.Costs of Urgent Injunction Applications
+- 10.Costs of Urgent Injunction Applications

-- 12.Frequently Asked Questions
+- 11.Frequently Asked Questions

-When a former business partner is transferring assets offshore, a competitor is misusing your trade secrets, or a party is about to complete a transaction that will cause your business irreparable harm, you do not have the luxury of waiting months for a trial.
+When a former business partner is transferring assets offshore, a competitor is misusing your trade secrets or a party is about to complete a transaction that will cause your business irreparable harm, you do not have the luxury of waiting months for a trial.
 You need the court to act now.
 That is what urgent injunctions are for.

 What Is an Injunction?